Minetezter/cli_commander/README.md

 myVenv.leave()
 ```

-# Need help with the 98 more fuctions?
+# Need help with the 98 more functions?

 **Run this:**